WG-Forge/Software-Sorcerers/README.md

 To run the app you sould run main.py, login data also in main.py.
 There is also posibility to run two bots in different threads
 ## Module description
 **Client.py** contains next classes to client-server interact:
-- Client - creates socket with given parameters, sends binary requests, receives binary responces //requires implementation of async socket, i'll figure that out.
+- Client - creates socket with given parameters, sends binary requests, receives binary responces
 - Transmitter - encodes given command and Python objects into binary request
 - Receiver - decodes given binary response into Python objects !TODO add handling of server errors and low bufferiize error
 - Dialogue - instantiates Client object, interacts with server through it using Transmitter and Receiver, receives commands, and Python objects, returns Python objects